stevemckinney/iamsteve/data/blog/00055-critical-asynchronous-css.md

 date: "2015-01-06T08:00:00+00:00"
 lastmod: "2021-06-10T06:13:28+00:00"
 summary: "I’ve spent the best part of my free time for the most recent months, working on a website which I recently completed.
 This will be the first in a series of posts detailing some of the problems I encountered over the course of making the website.
 Starting with how I setup critical and asynchronous CSS to be a maintainable part of my workflow."
-metadesc: The method I use for keeping my critical path CSS maintainable and how to load your CSS asynchronously for fast websites."
+metadesc: "The method I use for keeping my critical path CSS maintainable and how to load your CSS asynchronously for fast websites."
 theme: "#fffbf2"
 tags: ["Code"]
 categories: ["Code"]